By Jim Miller

 4. Prescription drugs: Medicare (Part A and B) doesn’t provide coverage for outpatient prescription drugs, but you can buy a separate Part D prescription-drug policy that does, or a Medicare Advantage plan, that covers both medical and drug costs.

-5. Cosmetic surgery: Most cosmetic procedures are not covered, however, if the surgery is due to an injury or deformity, it might pay.
+5. Cosmetic surgery: Most cosmetic procedures are not covered, however, if the surgery is due to an injury or deformity, it might pay, the important task is finding a place for cosmetic surgery that can cater to your needs.
 For example, Medicare will cover a breast prosthesis for breast cancer survivors.
 However, if you really have to undergo a procedure, use My Botox LA Med Spa here since they are affordable and reliable.

 6. Hearing aids: Medicare will not pay for hearing exams or hearing aids, but may cover a hearing and balance exam if your doctor determines it’s necessary.
 Some Medicare Advantage plans do offer hearing benefits.